File for less and get more.

 Here’s the problem: The average employee-only coverage costs about $5,400 per year, but the average family coverage costs about $15,000 annually, the organization said.

-When coverage is deemed “affordable,” a family can’t access tax subsidies for marketplace coverage, and the only option then may be expensive employer coverage, says Joe Touschner, a senior health policy analyst at the Center for Children and Families at the Georgetown University Health Policy Institute.
+When coverage is deemed “affordable,” a family can’t access tax subsidies for marketplace coverage, and the only option then might be expensive employer coverage, says Joe Touschner, a senior health policy analyst at the Center for Children and Families at Georgetown University Health Policy Institute.

 Half a Million Children Could Remain Uninsured

 Using estimates from the federal Government Accountability Office, First Focus reported that under the family glitch, many parents would be unable to afford coverage, and about 460,000 children would be uninsured.
-Fixing this glitch would require President Obama and Congress to revise the rule.
+Fixing this glitch would require Congress to revise the rule.

 Regardless of how this rule affects you as a single parent, First Focus President Bruce Lesley recommends you use the marketplace to determine if a subsidy is available and if your children could enroll in CHIP.

-Every state offers coverage under CHIP, though some states offer coverage at higher income levels than others do, and Arizona’s CHIP will end early in 2014.
+Every state offers coverage under CHIP, though some states offer coverage at higher income levels than others do.

 CHIP, CHIP Away

-Families USA publishes the 2013 Federal Poverty Guidelines, and Touschner suggests using this table to determine the maximum income levels for CHIP in each state.
-Congress authorized CHIP through 2019, but only funded it through 2015, Lesley adds.
+The U.S. Department of Health & Human Services publishes the HHS Federal Poverty Guidelines, and Touschner suggests using this table to determine the maximum income levels for CHIP in each state.

 Medicaid Expansion: Some States Do; Some Don’t

-Also keep in mind that many states (though not all) are expanding Medicaid under the ACA and when they do, more individuals, including many parents, will be eligible for low or no-cost coverage through Medicaid, Touschner says.
+Also keep in mind that many states (though not all) are expanding Medicaid under the Affordable Care Act (ACA) and when they do, more individuals, including many parents, will be eligible for low or no-cost coverage through Medicaid, Touschner says.

-As of Oct.
-22, the Kaiser Family Foundation listed 25 states and the District of Columbia as moving forward with Medicaid expansion plans.
+To date, the Kaiser Family Foundation lists 39 states and the District of Columbia as moving forward with Medicaid expansion plans.

 Health plan directories are often out of date, and sometimes physicians and hospitals themselves are unsure about which plans they’re in.
 Call the plan and providers directly to check.